BinghamtonUniversity/SpiedieDocs-DEV/docs/tutorials/quick_start.md

 ``` bash
 scp quick_start.py username@spiedie.binghamton.edu:quick_start/
 ```
-replace username with your username and fill inyou password when prompted.
+replace username with your username and fill in your password when prompted.
 This should place the quick_start.py file on the quick_start directory on Spiedie.

 To verify the transfer, go back to your logged in session and run